ride-share-market/devops/README.md

 # Ride Share Market Devops

-[Ride Share Market](ridesharemarket.com) - Free, Accessible and Opensource Ride Sharing.
+[Ride Share Market](https://ridesharemarket.com) - Free, accessible and open source Ride Sharing.

-This git repository is the Chef Configuration Management Policy for [ridesharemarket.com](ridesharemarket.com).
+This git repository is the Chef Configuration Management Policies for [ridesharemarket.com](https://ridesharemarket.com).

 You are welcome to view all the code, though sensitive data like passwords and API keys are encrypted for security.